testdevlab/TestRay/SETUP.md

         Open System Preferences -> Security & Privacy -> General -> Allow Anyway
         Rerun the previous command - a new warning should pop up.
 Press Open and the command should execute

-Edge driver for non-chromium edge
+Edge driver for the non-chromium version

     ⊞ open Powershell and write this command:
         DISM.exe /Online /Add-Capability /CapabilityName:Microsoft.WebDriver~~~~0.0.1.0